coinspect/learn-evm-attacks/test/Reentrancy/ReadOnlyReentrancy/README.md

 ## Detailed Description
-So far, no attacks that follow this path were identified.
-However, it is worth exploring this example for educational purposes.
+Several recent attacks followed this novel pattern.
+In here, a theoretical example is provided to for educational purposes.

 ```solidity
     mapping(address => uint256) public userLocked;